triazo/immersive_scaler/Readme.md

   extra leg length.
 The button on the right retrieves the current height and sets the target height parameter to match.

+- **Upper Body Percent**: Sets how much of the avatar should be taken by the upper body (the eyes to the hips).
+A lower value here will have longer legs.
+Typically human portion models will have a portion of 42 to 45 percent with more stylized models with longer legs going below 40 percent at the cost of accuracy of fit.

-- **Leg/Arm Scaling**: If rescaling needs to be done, how much should the legs be changed (shortened, most of the time), and how much should the arms be changed (lengthened, most of the time).
+- **Leg/Arm Scaling**: (legacy) If rescaling needs to be done, how much should the legs be changed (shortened, most of the time), and how much should the arms be changed (lengthened, most of the time).
 A value of 1 will only affect the legs, and a value of 0 will only affect the arms.
 This works outside of the range zero to one, but will probably look weird.

   This is the first option to tweak if you don't like how your avatar looks.

+- **Scale by Absolute Proportions**: Decides which of **Upper Body Percent** and **Leg/Arm Scaling** is used to decide on avatar scale.
+Upper Body Percent will lead to more consistent fitting across avatars.

 - **Arm Thickness**: When making the arms longer (or shorter), this determines how much the other axis should be scaled to match the